Ear Center: BAHA Hearing Implant

 Conditions

 In most cases, hearing impaired patients will be fitted with air conduction devices.
 These are placed inside the ear canal or behind the ear.
 However, some hearing impaired patients are unable to benefit from this type of conventional hearing aid.
 They may have a congenital condition, such as never developing an ear canal (atresia) so there is no functional ear canal present in which to place a hearing aid.
 They may have chronic ear infection in the middle ear or the outer ear that is made worse when a hearing aid mold is placed in the ear canal causing occlusion.
+Such a situation applies to many patients who have undergone modified or radical mastoidectomy procedures.

 Single Sided Deafness

-Another hearing loss condition is "Single Sided Deafness" (SSD) which may be due to previous surgery, trauma, ear disease, sudden hearing loss, etc. which leaves the individual with no hearing in one ear.
 Traditionally, patients with SSD were offered either traditional bone conduction devices which were large, cumbersome, and required the wearing of a steel spring headband or a CROS hearing aid system (contralateral routing of signal).
-CROS devices required wearing a microphone on the dead ear connected by wired or wireless connection a second hearing aid in the opposite ear.
-Most patients rejected both types of devices
+CROS devices required wearing a microphone on the dead ear, connected by wired or wireless connection a second hearing aid in the opposite ear.
+Most patients reject both types of devices as they are very cumbersome.

 Candidacy

-- conductive hearing loss, in one or both ears, with average bone thresholds better than 45 dB
+- conductive hearing loss, in one or both ears, with average bone thresholds better than 45 dB for the BAHA5, 55 dB for the BAHA5 Power, and 65 dB for the BAHA5 SuperPower device

 - congenital absence of the ear canal(s) (congenital atresia)